axiom-org/axiom/testnet/README.md

 ./deploy.sh 0
 ```

+If you've only changed one of the servers, you only need to run one of the build commands.

 ### 5. Running more miners

 To run another miner, you'll have to add more nodes to your cluster.
 One node per miner.
 Then just use a different number in `{0, 1, 2, 3}` when running these steps.

 # Cleaning up

-If you don't want to keep things running, you can shut down the deployment, the service,
+If you don't want to keep things running, you can shut down the deployment, the services,
 and the cluster itself:

 ```